 Sing’s is a friendly and welcoming House, which takes its name from John Millington Sing who was the school’s fourth Warden.

-s their home in term time, the boys spend a significant proportion of their time in and around the House.
+As their home in term time, the pupils spend a significant proportion of their time in and around the House.
 Our location on the “Field” side of the school campus is considered a real advantage, with the school’s excellent sports facilities on our doorstep and the school’s Health Centre just a stone’s throw away.
-The “commute” to the main school quad is a short five minute walk which helps to freshen the boys up for their first lesson each day.
+The “commute” to the main school quad is a short five minute walk which helps to freshen the pupils up for their first lesson each day.

 As a House, we try to seek a healthy balance between academic work and a wide range of extra-curricular opportunities.
-Each member of the House is encouraged to find something he has a passion for, whether that be intellectual, artistic or sporting.
+We value kindness as the cornerstone of our supportive house community and each member of the House is encouraged to find something they have a passion for, whether that be intellectual, artistic or sporting.
 Typically Sing’s is well represented in all the school’s concerts, theatre productions or sports matches.
 Every individual is valued for their unique talents and interests no matter where these may lie.
-The boys are fiercely loyal and take great pride in representing the House.
-Each year we run various events that involve the whole House, such as the annual Superstars day and a recent charitable Marathon Challenge.
+Sing’s pupils are fiercely loyal and take great pride in representing the House.
+Each year we run various events that involve everyone, such as the annual Superstars day and social events with other Houses.

 I very much hope that you will come and see Sing’s for yourself.
 You will be made very welcome.

 |Tutors:||Rob Craze (Assistant Housemaster)